 3. Try A Clean Energy Shot

 Sure, there are a ton of options when it comes to energy drinks, but the truth is that they're not all created equal.
 Many of the fizzy beverages you see on shelves are full of sugar, contain an unsafe amount of caffeine, and are made with icky chemicals and questionable additives.

 At first, these ingredients will give your body the boost of energy that you crave, but shortly after, it's quite common to experience a crash, resulting in extreme sleepiness and even a headache -- not exactly what you want when you're trying to beat brain fog!

 Here at Proper Wild, we craft each energy shot with organic caffeine from green tea to provide clean, long-lasting energy.
 We use natural fruit juices and absolutely nothing artificial for a clean, smooth, and natural taste, without the junk.

-Made with L-theanine for a boost of focus and productivity and about twice the amount of caffeine found in a single cup of coffee, our Clean All Day Energy Shots are all you need to keep your mind sharp.
+Made with L-theanine for a boost of focus and productivity and about twice the amount of caffeine found in a shot of espresso, our Clean All Day Energy Shots are all you need to keep your mind sharp.

 4. Drink More Water

 A simple glass of good 'ol H2O can instantly refresh us on a warm day.
 But we really shouldn't be playing the waiting-game until we're desperate for relief before rehydrating.